jpforcioli/github_howto_jsonrpc_api/014_fortiguard_management.rst

 Caught in #077802 (FortiManager 7.2.2).

-Those export/import operations have been implemented to allow an air-gapped FortiManager to receive FortiGuard Updates in an automated manner.
+These export/import operations were implemented to enable an air-gapped FortiManager to receive FortiGuard updates automatically.

-For instance, it could be used in this quite common :bdg-link-primary-line:`data-diode <https://en.wikipedia.org/?title=Data_diode&redirect=no>` (OT environment) use case:
+For example, they can be used in a typical data-diode (OT environment) scenario:

 .. code-block:: text